kiriikp/junk/README.md

 ## i3 configs

 you may use them for desktop threads if you wish
-a lain wallpaper and .fehbg is provided
+a lain wallpaper is provided